caliper-io/caliper-docs/public/how-does-caliper-work.md

 ### What else do we collect

 Caliper collects other telemetry:

-  - We store all measurements against a unique visitor session to view all events and routes visited
+  - We store all traces against a unique visitor session to view all events and routes visited
   - A visitor is unique and we'll allow classification of them by email
   - Browser and OS is recorded on the incoming visitor session to help visualize device performance